 This work builds on TNC’s role in the creation of a new insurance policy for the Mesoamerican Reef, which protects Mexico’s Yucatan tourism industry from the impacts of hurricanes.
-Our collaboration in California promises to expand the use of natural infrastructure to protect people and the built environment at a time when our state faces more and more severe disasters.
+Our goal is to use natural infrastructure to protect communities as our state faces more and more severe disasters.

 Make a Difference